CodeQualityCoach/DesignPatternCleanCode/docs/slides/90_Clearer-Code-Refactoring.md

 * Refactor commands to inject dependencies and use a service locator to create the object graph
 * Decorate the downloader with a QR code overlay adder

+* Facade in HttpClient wrapper so we can get rid of two interfaces.